When Planning a Nursery, This is What You Must Do

 Identifying a focal point in the baby’s room is quite helpful in creating a point of reference when accessorizing the room.
 It also prevents you from going overboard and buying items you like but don’t really need.
 Or buying things that don’t go well with the part of the room that you want to draw focus to.
 The focal point of the room could be anything – from a crib to a wall, a window or a piece of heirloom furniture.
 Regardless of what your baby room’s focal point is, the objective is to furnish the room with things that complement it and accentuate it.

-Planning a Nursery: Do Decorate the Ceiling
+Do Decorate the Ceiling of Your Baby Nursery

 For at least the first couple of months, the baby will be spending a lot of time on their back.
 It is very common for people to accessorize walls with frames, decals etc, and ceilings are often an afterthought, if at all.
 But consider it from the point-of-view of the baby, who spends hours staring at a ceiling.
 Might as well make it a bit interesting for them.
 It could be something permanent, like a calming wallpaper, a personalized mural or a soothing paint job.
 It could also be something more temporary, like glow-in-the-dark stars or motif decals.

-Planning a Nursery: Do Try to Keep it Eco-friendly
+Do Try to Keep it Eco-friendly

 It is never too early to start paying attention to the environment that you give to your child – especially in the early years.
 Did you know that before the age of 2, babies have already accumulated 50% of their lifetime cancer risk? – (EPA) It is important to be mindful of the products you’re putting in your baby’s room.
 That’s because many baby products tend to have harmful chemicals like flame retardants, phthalates, formaldehyde and Volatile Organic Compounds (VOCs).
 All these substances have adverse effects on the quality of the environment you give to your child.
 These chemicals can compromise your child’s immune system and make them more prone to illnesses.
 So be mindful of what goes in your baby’s bedding, cleaning products and personal care products.